wendyverdonk93/docs/content/faq/finance/evaluating-uncleared-card-transactions.md

 For more information about the credit card used for the transaction, in the **Transaction details** page, click **View Risk report**.

 You can view:

 - Information about the number of credit cards used via a specific IP address
 - The number of credit cards used in combination with a specific email address

 ## Other indicators

+In the **Transaction details** page under:

-Under **Fraud info** (next to the fraud score), there are several other fraud risk indicators based on the email address and shipping details.
+- **Fraud info** (next to the fraud score), there are several other fraud risk indicators based on the email address and shipping details.

-Under **History Data**, there is information about the number of credit cards used from the same IP address or with the same email address.
+- **History data**, there is information about the number of credit cards used from the same IP address or with the same email address.
 If this number is high, it may indicate a fraudster, but may also indicate a big order from a large business.